COVID-19 Frequently asked questions

 What is the status of vaccine development?

-If approval for use is received from regulators, AstraZeneca is committed to broad and equitable supply of the vaccine at no profit during the period of the pandemic, and we are working tirelessly towards the goal of achieving this at an unprecedented pace.
+AstraZeneca are committed to broad and equitable supply of the vaccine at no profit during the period of the pandemic.
 We continue to identify and forge partnerships to develop a number of supply chains around the world.

 What is the status of the long-acting antibody (LAAB) development?

-We are progressing a long-acting antibody (LAAB) combination into late-stage trials for the potential prevention and treatment of COVID-19.
-Discovered by Vanderbilt University and licensed to AstraZeneca in June 2020, the antibodies were optimised by AstraZeneca with half-life extension and Fc Receptor binding reduction.
-In a recent Nature publication, the LAAB was shown preclinically to block the binding of the SARS-CoV-2 virus to host cells and protect against infection in cell and animal models of disease.
+We have progressed a long-acting antibody (LAAB) combination into late-stage trials for the potential prevention and treatment of COVID-19.
+Discovered by Vanderbilt University and licensed to AstraZeneca in June 202010, the antibodies were optimised by AstraZeneca with half-life extension and Fc Receptor binding reduction.
+In a recent Nature publication11, the LAAB was shown preclinically to block the binding of the SARS-CoV-2 virus to host cells and protect against infection in cell and animal models of disease.